Automation Workspace v.38 release

 You edit a complex process in the new process editor and add two horizontal swimlanes.
 You can now move an element from the first swimlane to the second without any delay. |

-successfully for a process that has a filter with an input
+complete a request successfully for a process that has a filter

 When you create a process with a bot, form, or API task, you can now edit the form, bot, or API link and update the existing fields. |